pirovc/multitax/README.md

 ## Goals

+ - Common interface to work with different taxonomies
  - Fast, intuitive, generalized and easy to use
- - Enable tools and scripts to easily integrate and extend compatibility with multiple taxonomies without any effort
+ - Enable integration and compatibility with multiple taxonomies without any effort
+ - Translation between taxonomies

 ## Installation